 Then, gently place your cat in the tub or sink.
 Avoid turning the water on at full blast, or making any other sudden or loud movement or sound that can startle the cat.

 Using a cup or a hose, dampen your cat gradually, starting with their legs, then their back, stomach and neck.
 Avoid wetting their face to avoid getting water in the eyes or ears.

 Lather up your cat with feline shampoo, gently massaging it into the skin to remove any oils that rest on the skin, beneath the fur.
 Wash your cat by lathering in the direction of their fur, with loving, calming strokes, just as you normally pet your cat.

 Take your time fully rinsing your cat.
 Any shampoo that remains on the skin could have a drying effect and make your cat itchy.

 Use a towel to wrap your cat and carefully lift them out of the tub or sink.
 Your cat may be tempted to flee before you get a chance to dry them…you closed that bathroom door, right?

 If your cat screams bloody murder every time you try to bathe them, or if they scratch so much you may be in danger of needing a blood transfusion, it’s better to avoid bathing.
 You can use a no-rinse cat cleanser or cleaning wipes to eliminate odor and help remove oiliness, along with brushing to remove dry residue.

 Follow Us for More Cat Care Tips

-Ready Pet Go is your source for professional cat sitting and helpful tips in Frederick, Maryland and surrounding areas.
-Keep in touch by Liking our Facebook page or signing up for our free newsletter.
+Ready Pet Go is your source for professional cat sitting and helpful tips in Silver Spring and Takoma Park, MD and Washington DC.
+Keep in touch by signing up for our free newsletter.